 Spreadsheet Day History

 In 2010, October 17th as was chosen as Spreadsheet Day, because VisiCalc, the first spreadsheet for personal computers, was released on October 17th, 1979.
+Here is a brief history of Spreadsheet Day:

 - In February 2010, I proposed that we celebrate Spreadsheet Day, and asked for suggestions for an appropriate date.